 The personal presence of the practitioner who requested the hearing is required.
-A practitioner who fails, without good cause, to appear and proceed at such hearing, shall be deemed to have waived his or her rights.
+A practitioner who fails, without good cause, to appear and proceed at such hearing, shall be deemed to have waived his or her rights to the hearing and to have accepted the adverse action at issue.

-The Practitioner who requested the hearing shall be entitled to be represented by an advisor or legal representative.
+The Practitioner who requested the hearing shall be entitled to be represented by an advisor or legal representative admitted to practice in New Jersey.
 The advisor may be a member of the Medical Staff in good standing, a member of a local professional society or other person chosen by the practitioner.
-The practitioner must inform the Hearing Committee, in advance, if an advisor or attorney is to be present at the hearing.
+The practitioner must inform the Hearing Committee within ten (10) calendar days of receiving notice if an advisor or attorney is to be present at the hearing.
+In the event The Practitioner chooses not to use his or her advisor or legal representative to represent him or her at the hearing, the Practitioner may elect to have his or her counsel or advisor present as an observer at the Hearing.